 Yahia Lababidi

-Yahia Lababidi is an Arab-American writer of Palestinian heritage and the author of more than a dozen books of poetry, aphorisms, and prose.
-His work places Islamic mysticism in conversation with Western philosophy, exploring enduring questions of love, conscience, suffering, and spiritual awakening.
+Yahia Lababidi is an Arab American writer of Palestinian heritage and the author of sixteen books of poetry, aphorisms, and essays.

-Recent books include On the Contrary: Wilde and Nietzsche (Fomite Press, 2025), a lyrical meditation on two kindred contrarians, and What Remains To Be Said (Wild Goose Publications, 2025), a gathering of three decades of aphorisms.
-Poetry from his collection Palestine Wail (Daraja Press, 2024) was twice nominated for a Pushcart Prize and translated into multiple languages.
+Recent books include On the Contrary: Wilde and Nietzsche (Fomite Press, 2025), a meditation on two kindred contrarians, and What Remains to Be Said (Wild Goose Publications, 2025), a gathering of three decades of aphorisms.
+Poetry from Palestine Wail (Daraja Press, 2024) was translated into multiple languages.
+He is a five-time Pushcart Prize nominee.

-Lababidi’s writing has appeared in Liberties, Salmagundi, The Threepenny Review, Sojourners, World Literature Today, The New Arab, and DAWN, among others, and has been featured on PBS NewsHour, NPR, and On Being.
-A five-time Pushcart Prize nominee, he has served as a juror for the Neustadt International Prize for Literature and as a judge for the PEN/Heim Translation Fund.
+Lababidi's writing appears in Liberties, Salmagundi, The New Statesman, The Threepenny Review, Sojourners, World Literature Today, The New Arab, and DAWN.
+His work has been featured on PBS NewsHour, NPR, and On Being.
+He has served as a juror for the Neustadt International Prize for Literature, as a judge for the PEN/Heim Translation Fund, and has spoken at Oxford University and literary festivals across four continents.

 Popular items by Yahia Lababidi